-The Permanent Press cycle features the Gentle Wash system, a cool-down rinse, and low spin speeds to reduce wrinkling.
+The Permanent Press cycle features a cool-down rinse and shorter spins to reduce wrinkling.

-- Use the 12-minute NORMAL cycle to clean permanent press and some synthetic fabrics that are moderately soiled. - The 6-minute WOOLLENS cycle (available on some models) features a low agitation speed to clean washable woollens and knits that are lightly soiled.
+- Use the 12-minute NORMAL cycle to clean permanent press and some synthetic fabrics that are moderately soiled. - Use the 6-minute SHORT cycle to clean permanent press and some synthetic fabrics that are lightly soiled. - Use 4 minutes of wash time to clean delicate items and washable knits that are lightly to moderately soiled.